 After you teach the lessons about what context clues are and how to use them to determine difficult vocabulary in a text, you can start incorporating texts into the standard.
 The reason I like to start with simple sentences or paragraphs before diving into books and passages is that the strategy itself is quite difficult.
 So, adding in harder content makes finding vocabulary meaning even harder!
 So let’s dive into teaching context clues with passages.

-Above, you see a fourth grade reading a mini-lesson activity where the students read about a historical figure.
+Above, you see a fourth-grade reading mini-lesson activity where the students read about a historical figure.
 Throughout their reading passage, they are going to be circling and underlining difficult text.
 At the bottom, they have an activity where they have to find the three words in their texts and determine the meaning.

-Above, you’ll see a first, second, and third grade reading mini-lesson.
-This mini-lesson is included in each of the packs, so if you buy your grade level, you’ll see this activity in there.
-It’s a reading passage where the students have to color-code their passage.
+Another activity for context clues practice is simply a reading passage where the students have to color-code their passage.
 The task cards give specific directions for each of the difficult words.
-For example, one task card says “use context clues to find what the word thermometer means”.
+For example, one task card says “Use context clues to find what the word thermometer means”.
 Then, they’ll use their red crayon to underline where they found it in the text.

 (Source: 2nd Grade RI2.4)

-Post-it note activities are incredibly useful for this standard.
-This is because you can use the post-it note in many ways.
-One way to use Post-it notes is for brainstorming, so while students come across difficult vocabulary, they can jot down the vocabulary to look up and study later.
+Sticky note activities are incredibly useful for this standard.
+This is because you can use the sticky notes in many ways.
+One way to use sticky notes is for brainstorming, so when students come across difficult vocabulary, they can jot down the vocabulary to look up and study later.
+Or, they can stop and record the word and what they infer its meaning is, using the context clues around it.

 4. Teach dictionary and reference text skills.